apuder/TRS-IO/README.md

 href="http://trs-io.local">trs-io.local</a>.
 In that case the IP address that was assigned to TRS-IO can be used instead.

-Pushing the button will make the LED flash twice.
+Pushing the status button will make the LED flash twice.
 The first time for the WiFi status (green: WiFi connected; red: WiFi not connected) and a second time for the SMB status (green: connected to SMB share; red: not connected to SMB share).
 With proper configuration parameters, the LED should flash green twice.
-Holding down the push button for more than three seconds will erase all configuration parameters and place TRS-IO back into configuration mode (status LED flashing white).
+Holding down the push button for more than three seconds will erase all configuration parameters and place TRS-IO back into setup mode (status LED flashing white).
 This might be necessary if TRS-IO is moved to a different WiFi network.

 The status LED indicates the state of TRS-IO: